 Mongolian Contemporary Art Support Association (MCASA)

-The Mongolian Contemporary Art Support Association (MCASA) is a non-governmental organization established in 2012, with the aim to support and promote contemporary art in Mongolia.
-The Association implements strategically important projects to improve visibility of Mongolian art at international and domestic platforms.
-The association also supports Mongolian artists through involving them in international competitions, exchanges and grant programs.
-One of their main goals is to raise public awareness through art.
+MCASA is a non-governmental organization established in 2012 with the aim to support and promote contemporary art in Mongolia.
+The Association implements strategically important projects to improve competitive capacity of Mongolian artists at domestic and international platforms, through involving them in various exhibitions and artistic collaborative projects and works to raise public awareness on social, environmental, political issues through art.